News Literacy Project: NLP board

 Members of NLP's board of directors have backgrounds in journalism, communications, education, technology, and philanthropy.
 The board chair is Karen Wickre, a former communications executive at Google and Twitter; Walt Mossberg, former technology columnist at The Wall Street Journal and co-founder of the tech website Recode, is vice chair.
 Among the current board members are Tucker Eskew, a political and communications strategist who was deputy assistant to the President for media affairs and global communications under President George W. Bush; philanthropist Eva Haller; Abby Phillip, the anchor of CNN's NewsNight with Abby Phillip; and Liz Ramos, a U.S. history and government teacher at Alta Loma High School in Rancho Cucamonga, California.

 Past board members include Donald A. Baer, a former senior advisor to President Bill Clinton and former worldwide chair and CEO of Burson-Marsteller; Alison Bernstein, a director of the Institute for Women's Leadership at Rutgers University and a former program officer at the Ford Foundation; John Carroll, former editor of the Los Angeles Times, the Baltimore Sun, and the Lexington Herald-Leader; Michael Gerson, a Washington Post opinion columnist and former chief speechwriter for President George W. Bush; Gwen Ifill, moderator of PBS's Washington Week and co-anchor of the PBS NewsHour; Greg McCaffery, the former chairman, CEO, and president of Bloomberg Industry Group; and Vivian Schiller, former president and CEO of NPR.

 Resources and programs

+Patricia Hunt, a teacher in Arlington Public Schools, speaks on behalf of the News Literacy Project at a 2018 New America event.